rcillo/rcillo.github.com/_posts/2013-03-28-mesa-e-cadeira-with-rafael-rozendaal.md

   </figcaption>
 </figure>

-But it is still just one way of splitting the screen into N parts. _It looked ok by the moment.
-Soon we would discover it was not._
+But it is still just one way of splitting the screen into N parts.
+It looked **ok** by the moment.
+Soon we would discover it was **not**.

 ### Adding interaction